siko-lang/web/book/src/effects.md

         otherCall
 ```

-Effect handlers are defined using the `with` keyword, the `with` block contains a list of definitions.
-Each definition defines that a effect call is handled by the given handler.
+Effect handlers are defined using the `with` keyword.
+The `with` block contains a list of definitions.
+Each definition defines that an effect call is handled by the given handler.

 ## Static Effects